BlackTeam-Corporation/BF-Docs/docs/support/guidelines.md

 Enjoy your time playing Block Fortress!

-[^1]: DDoSiNg means to send a lot of large packets using a specific IP Address to crash a targeted host.
+[^1]: Sending multiple large packets using a specific IP Address in order to crash that targeted IP.